 The faculty offers a simple process for scholarships – you only need to make a single application to be considered for each scholarship where you are eligible.
-The single application applies to all coursework scholarships except the William Buckland Foundation Residential Scholarship.
+The single application applies to all coursework scholarships unless otherwise noted on the individual information pages.

-The main scholarship round will be opening in December and will remain open until the 3rd March 2017.
+The main scholarship round is now open and will remain open until the 3rd March 2018.

 The scholarship application form does not require you to nominate which scholarships you wish to be considered for, but you do need to ensure you provide all the necessary information as part of your application:

 - Check that you are eligible.
 Read through each scholarship’s information carefully to make sure you meet the criteria